Moscow, Russia / Burlingame, California, USA

 The Venturi Engine has allowed us to jump years ahead, moving away from open propellers.
 Our compact and efficient new engine gives us the ability to create compact and safe vehicles for the future of transportation.
 No helipads, no runways, just your average parking spot.

-They have designed this aircraft to be least complicated as possible by having stationary fans for lift and stationary fans for forward flight.
+They have designed this aircraft to be as uncomplicated as possible by having stationary fans for lift and forward flight.
 Emphasizing that other aircraft using fans for both lift and forward flight, that is, fans which tilt multiple times throughout the life of the aircraft, could cause needless mechanical problems and potentially create a safety hazard for its passengers.
 By having stationary fans, it greatly reduces future potential mechanical problems creating a much safer aircraft.

 It's maximum distance is 300 km (186 miles), maximum speed will be 250 km/h (155 miles) and the maximum flight time will be 1 hours 12 minutes (1.2 hours).
 Much of this information is on their website found here: www.hoversurf.com/formula

 Future models will be designated as Formula 2 and Formula 4, for a two (2) and four (4) passenger aircraft model.
 They even have a solution for a long distance drone taxi for suburban to city travel, it has a large wing.
 In addition to the Formula models, Hoversurf is also engaged in the development of the Drone Taxi R-1 and Scorpion.

 - Hoversurf website

 - Hoversurf Twitter

 - Video: Flying car scale model first test flight using Venturi EDF, Hoversurf, June 4, 2018